A year apart, some country music fans face 2 mass shootings

 THOUSAND OAKS, Calif.
-(AP) — Barely a year after surviving a massacre at a country music festival in Las Vegas, Brendan Kelly found himself in a terrifyingly familiar scene.
+(AP) — Borderline Bar and Grill in California had become a safe haven for dozens of survivors of last year’s massacre at a Las Vegas country music festival, a place where they gathered for line dancing and drinks.

-Kelly, 22, said he was dancing with friends at a bar in suburban Los Angeles on Wednesday night when the bullets began flying.
-When the gunfire was over, 12 people were dead, including a Navy veteran who had lived through the deadliest mass shooting in modern U.S. history a year ago.
+They found themselves in a terrifyingly familiar scene Wednesday night, when bullets began flying once again.
+This time, gunfire claimed a Navy veteran who had lived through the deadliest mass shooting in modern U.S. history a year ago.

-“I already didn’t wish it on anybody to begin with for the first time,” Kelly said outside his home in Thousand Oaks.
+“I already didn’t wish it on anybody to begin with for the first time,” Brendan Kelly said Thursday outside his Thousand Oaks home.
 “The second time around doesn’t get any easier.”

 Most Read Nation & World Stories